Agnes Obel: Usage in media

 of the Danish series, The Rain; as the theme tunes of the mini-series Next of Kin and The Last Anniversary; over the opening credits of the Italian crime drama series Io ti cercherò; and in the episodes "Duplicity" and "What Are You Doing Here, Ho-Bag?" from The CW's Ringer.

 "Avenue" was played in the episode "Trust" from Revenge.
 "Fuel to Fire" was used in the episode "The Big Uneasy" of The Originals.
 In April 2011, the Danish group Lulu Rouge released a remixed version of "Riverside".
 Keeping the track's original beauty, Lulu Rouge added their special electronic tempo.

 Prior to the release of "Philharmonics", the soft, soothing tunes of "Just So" were used as the soundtrack of a commercial for Deutsche Telekom on German TV in 2008.

 Her songs "Familiar", "It's Happening Again", and "Broken Sleep" were featured on episodes of the German TV series Dark.
 "Familiar" was also used in the video game Dark Souls III: The Fire Fades Edition trailer and is the theme song to the Canadian TV series Cardinal.
 "Dorian" was used in the Amazon Prime series Hanna in season 2, episode 8.
 "September Song" featured throughout the first season of Big Little Lies.
 "Pass Them By" was featured in the HBO series The Leftovers.
 "Run Cried The Crawling" was used in the premiere episode of Euphoria.

-"Fuel to Fire" appeared in the TV shows Our Girl, Carnival Row, The Shannara Chronicles, The Originals, Elite, Baby, Medici, Praxis mit Meerblick, and The Last of Us.
+"Fuel to Fire" appeared in the TV shows Our Girl, Carnival Row, The Shannara Chronicles, The Originals, Elite, Medici, Praxis mit Meerblick, and The Last of Us.
 In addition, it was used as the theme tune of the 2021 BBC One series Vigil.

 "The Curse" was featured in a scene of the Fox drama series 9-1-1, in season 5, episode 4.
 It was also featured in the YouTube teaser trailer of the PS4 game The Long Dark.
 In addition, "The Curse" was featured at the end of the last episode in the television series The Investigation, which originally aired in Denmark and Sweden in 2020.
 It was also featured in the 2021 Globoplay telenovela Verdades Secretas II where it served as the love theme for protagonists Angel and Cristiano.

 "Bee Dance" was featured on the trailer of the HBO dark comedy The Baby.